 Making sales invoices to clients

 Clients who have employees can also send us a monthly email with the payroll containing employees’ names, how many hours each employee has worked, and the gross salary.
 This is typically sent around the 25th of every month, after which we produce the payslips, using one of two systems.

 After Dania Accounting has received the invoices and the file from the bank, we start booking the invoices in e-conomic, Dinero or Billy’s Billing in order to declare the VAT on the Danish tax office website called SKAT Erhverv.
 In Denmark, companies normally pay the VAT every quarter in the beginning, but later this can change to 6 months or monthly, all depending on sales and history of payment.
 The client will receive a confirmation that we’ve declared the VAT, along with a receipt, usually via email.
 The confirmation also contains all the details about how to pay the VAT on your internet banking system.
 Together with the VAT confirmation clients also receive a P&L, balance and ledger cards for every period.

 Ten times a year, business owners of sole proprietorships pay a special type of personal tax, called a B tax (in danish called: “B-skat”).
 We estimate this tax at the beginning of the year by projecting the revenue of the business.
 If we estimate a high revenue, then the tax office will send ten payments to be made every month from January to May, with no taxes to be paid in June; the second half of the taxes are paid from July to November, while no taxes are due in December.
-This is the preliminary tax, which in Danish is called “Forskudsopgørelse” or “Forskudsregistrering”.
+This is the preliminary tax, or self-assessment, which in Danish is called “Forskudsopgørelse” or “Forskudsregistrering”.

-All sole proprietorships follow the calendar year, so for small companies, the accounting year always finishes December 31st.
+All sole proprietorships follow the calendar year, so for this type of small companies, the accounting year always finishes December 31st.
 The annual report must be made by the 1st of July the following year, and the tax declaration submitted to the Danish tax office at the same date.
 Our service is a “full service”, consisting of both the annual report and the tax declaration.
 The annual report is not a legal requirement in Denmark, but needed to produce the tax declaration.

 If you’re unsure how many hours you’ll need, estimate 3-5 minutes per invoice + 1 minute per bank account transaction.

-Our fee per hour ranges from 295-395 DKK + VAT per hour for smaller clients.
+Our fee per hour ranges from 350-395 DKK + VAT per hour for smaller clients.

-We also produce your company’s annual reports and tax declarations, a service priced at between 1.995 DKK and 6.995 DKK + VAT per year, depending on the complexity of accounting required (number of sales, invoices, etc.).
+We also produce your company’s annual reports and tax declarations, a service priced between 1.995 DKK and 6.995 DKK + VAT per year, depending on the complexity of the accounting required (number of sales, invoices, etc.).

-Additionally, we provide monthly payslips, with average fees of 100 DKK + VAT per employee per month, again depending upon the complexity of the service.
+Additionally, we provide monthly payslips, with average fees of 150 DKK + VAT per employee per month, again depending upon the complexity of the service.